vincent-noel/SigNetSim/README.md

 	bash scripts/configure_apache.sh

+The server will run on localhost/signetsim, with a default Admin with admin:admin credentials.

 ## Running withing a docker

 	bash scripts/run_docker.sh

 The server will run on localhost:8080/signetsim, with a default Admin with admin:admin credentials.